-Jennifer Hardy is a Manchester based musician, songwriter, composer, singing and music teacher originally from Derry in the North West of Ireland.
-A natural traveller, she has spent time living, working and creating music in San Francisco, Sydney, Perth (Aus.) and Edinburgh as well as her home country.
+Jennifer Hardy is a Manchester based musician, songwriter, composer and sound designer and singing teacher, originally from Derry in the North West of Ireland.
+She has spent time living and creating music in San Francisco, Sydney, Perth (Aus.) and Edinburgh as well as her home country.

 It was in Edinburgh that Jennifer penned the album Blackened Eyes, a collection of raw folk songs beautifully displaying her blend of poetic lyrics and ever enchanting, unique vocal style.
 Available for download from Spotify, iTunes, Amazon, Soundcloud or buy through the website shop.

 The Blackened Eyes album release was preceded with performances at SXSW followed by a tour of Texas and California.
 Festival appearances include, Edinburgh Fringe Festival, Head For The Hills, Wickerman and Loch Lomond.